Risks of Web 2.0 Applications

 Web 2.0 applications also mix content from multiple sites onto one page and in one application.
 This greatly increases the risk that sensitive data might be accidentally leaked in an unauthorized fashion.
 This is another risk for companies, as it could lead to legal and financial hardships.

-Baytech Web Design is the master to help you avoid the risks.
+Baytech Digital is the master to help you avoid the risks.